What is Basis Trading?

 Conclusion

-Basis trading should be done after considering its carrying cost; otherwise, it will generate the losses on trading done by the investors.
+Basis trading should be done after considering its carrying cost; otherwise, it will generate losses on trading done by the investors.

 Recommended Articles